 Market performance of the invested PSERS funds has resulted in estimated increases that will affect our employer contributions for years to come.
-While the actual effect of the current market has yet to be determined, higher employer costs in the short term and higher rates in the future are being planned for by the School District through the use of fund balance integrated with millage increases.
+While the actual effect of the current market has yet to be determined, higher employer costs in the short term and higher rates in the future are being planned for by the School District.
 This condition will have an alarming effect on school district budgeting across the Commonwealth and may lead to significant reductions in programs and services.
 The use of the School District's fund balance to contain the projected increases in the employer share of PSERS will not be enough to alleviate the problem, but it will allow the School District to prudently plan for any potential changes.
 The School District is fortunate to have anticipated the looming crisis and fortunate to have funds available to help lessen the dramatic impact that other districts may experience.

 The costs of medical benefits will continue to have an effect on the School District budget as we continue to offer a competitive benefits package to employees through our self-insured plan.
 The School District continues to implement various wellness strategies to lower the pace of medical inflation.
 A recent Collective Bargaining Agreement was negotiated and is in effect through the 2025-26 school year.
-Implementation of a stricter spousal rule will give some relief to these costs and higher employee contributions for those that choose not to participate in the School District's wellness initiative will help to offset a fraction of actual expenses.
-This past fiscal year saw an increase in healthcare expenses, which was then softened by the COVID-19 pandemic as in-person services saw a significant decrease, highlighting the difficulty in budgeting and planning for such costs.
+Implementation of a stricter spousal rule will give some relief to these costs, and higher employee contributions for those that choose not to participate in the School District's wellness initiative will help to offset a fraction of actual expenses.